A Letter from a Patient

 d.
 "Lend me some money, please."

-The teacher asked me to lend some money
+She asked me to lend some money

 e.
 "Do your homework!"